sansarip/peanuts/README.md

     [:div a b c d])
 ```

-In the example above, greenlist the `a` and `c` args can be rebound to subscriptions.
+In the example above, only the greenlisted `a` and `c` args can be rebound to subscriptions.
 One thing to note is that the `:redlist` option always takes precedence over the `:greenlist` option in odd cases where both
 options are defined with conflicting args.